 After all the rigorous financial modeling that goes into due diligence, it can be hard to imagine how anything could have been overlooked.
-But when firms don’t look at the numbers within the context of a meaningful operational assessment, they often wind up overpaying for targets.
+But when firms don’t look at the numbers within the context of a meaningful operational assessment, they often wind up overpaying for acquisition and targets.

 A managing director at a private equity firm recently told us about a near misstep that still keeps her up at night.
 She was attending one of the final meetings with a target prior to acquiring the company when during a break, she happened to overhear a restroom conversation.
 It was two of the company’s operations people laughing about how the due diligence hadn’t looked beyond face value on some key financials.
 This led her to ask for a deeper operational assessment which uncovered that certain assets valued at nearly $250 million on paper were really worth closer to half that amount.